As a Productivity Coach, business owners, and entrepreneurs come to me for tips on how to stop procrastinating.

-If you’re a procrastinator you want to learn how to stop procrastinating.
+If you’re a procrastinator, these tips will help you you stop procrastinating.

 Procrastination can leave you feeling paralysed, trapped and frustrated.

-An activity may seem exciting but you’re having trouble getting started in the first place!
+Procrastination starts when you have an activity that may seem exciting but you’re having trouble getting started in the first place!

 There are many reasons that procrastination rears its head.